Ejkeenan96/ElkStack-Project1/README.md

 # ElkStack-Project1
-Project 1 Homework: You will review different concepts and procedures on how git and GitHub work.
-As well as different cloud and networking procedures.
-You will see documentations on scripts, diagrams, and other documents.
+Project 1 Homework: In this project you will review my setup with Azure Cloud Enviroment (networking), deployment of ansible-playbook setup for servers (automation),
+                    and docker deployment for Ansible, Web servers, and ELK stack.